+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Frequently Asked Questions (FAQs) about EBC Helicopter Tour

-The complete tour normally takes us 4 to 5 hours back and forth Kathmandu.
+The complete tour normally takes us 4 to 5 hours back and forth to Kathmandu.
 This will involve base camp sightseeing, viewing points, refueling stops, and a very short landing at Kala Patthar or at the Everest Base Camp before arriving back for breakfast.

 2. Is it possible to make landings at the base camp of Everest?